-- Next second: the hydraulic characteristics (water level, velocity) will change due to turbulence; - Next day: the river discharge will change (even dramatically, in case of a flood); - Next year: The river bed will change (erosion-deposition of sediments);

-- Next century: The climate and the river basin characteristics (e.g. vegetation, land use) will change; - Next millennium: All could be very different (e.g. the area could be glacialized); - Next millions of years: The river may have disappeared.
+- Next day: the river discharge will change (even dramatically, in case of a flood); - Next year: the river bed will change (erosiondeposition of sediments); - Next century: the climate and the river basin characteristics (e.g. vegetation, land use) will change; - Next millennium: all could be very different (e.g. the area could be glacierized); - Next millions of years: the river may have disappeared.

 None of these changes will be a surprise; rather, it would be a surprise if things remained static.
-Despite being anticipated, all these changes are not predictable in deterministic terms.
+Despite being anticipated, none of these changes are predictable in deterministic terms.
 Even assuming that the mechanisms and dynamics producing these changes are perfectly understood, the changes remain unpredictable at the indicated time horizons for each of the above types of change (though at smaller times the dynamics may enable deterministic predictability; see Koutsoyiannis 2010).
 Furthermore, most of these changes can be mathematically modelled in a stochastic framework admitting stationarity!